AndrewPerson/Sublimate/README.md

 Well, the epic thingumabobs used  are:

-- JQuery, the cheap way to code your client.
-(TM)
+- Cash (a smaller alternative to jQuery, the cheap way to code your client.
+(TM))
 - Countdown.js, which doesn't seem to have a good CDN behind it. = (
 - Node.js, which I don't think I have to *actually* credit, but meh.
 - Express, the cheap way to code your server.
 (TM)